fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 disk as they are persisted upon arrival in the queue, but they need to be removed from memory anyway), saving to the disk starts earlier (by default, when 50% of the maximum memory limit is reached).
-To change this threshold (let\'s say, to 80%), you need to set the `vm_memory_high_watermark_paging_ratio` parameter per each RabbitMQ node as follows:
+To change this threshold (let's say, to 80%), you need to set the `vm_memory_high_watermark_paging_ratio` parameter per each RabbitMQ node as follows: